What is

 Racial Indignity ?

-Indignity encapsulates the totality of negative racialised experiences marked by microaggressions, disrespect, humiliation, degradation, devaluation, and misrecognition, resulting in self-shrinkage, masking, racial fatigue, diminished mental health, lowered self-esteem, and internalised devaluation.
+Racial Indignity encapsulates the totality of negative racialised experiences marked by interpersonal and systemic forms of microaggressions, disrespect, humiliation, degradation, devaluation, and misrecognition, that result in self-shrinkage, masking, racial fatigue, diminished well-being, lowered self-esteem, and internalised inferiorisation.
+Racial indignity can lead to what is termed as a ‘poor life’- that is, a life that is lived without full affordances for freedom, agency, ease and joy.

 Principles of Racial Indignity